dshomshonov0901/QAA/Notes.md

 using build.stardtabse file from PS8:
 first convert to gtf:
-# install if you don’t have it
-conda install -c bioconda gffread

-# convert
-gffread campylomormyrus.gff -T -o campylomormyrus.gtf
+conda install -c bioconda gffread gffread campylomormyrus.gff -T -o campylomormyrus.gtf

 sorted with samtools -o to bam file